 NBA trades are perhaps the most byzantine and confusing in all of professional sports, with restrictions on who can be traded and when.
-With the off season pretty much the prime time for trading, and in fact trading being allowed all the way up until the trade deadline in February, why are players not traded in the pre season?
+With the off-season pretty much the prime time for trading, and in fact, trading is allowed all the way up until the trade deadline in February, why are players not traded in the pre-season?

 Anyone unsigned on September 6 becomes a free agent and deals can still be struck, but by the CBA rules, trading can only take place from the start of the regular season up until the trade deadline in week 17.
 Since the pre-season is after the cutoff and before the start of the regular season, trades are cut to a drip.

 This isn’t to say that teams are prohibited from trading per-se, but with the restrictions placed on all of the summer’s transactions, it is virtually impossible to find a player who qualifies to be traded during that period.